bbusschots/bartificer.ip.js/README.md

 possible IPs within the subnet minus the network address and the broadcast address.
 The special case is where the netmask is 255.255.255.255, this is used to address a single host in CIDR format, so this function returns 1.

+### .firstHost() ###

+	var ip1 = net1.firstHost();

+This function returns an IP object representing the first usable IP address in a subnet.
+For the special-case of single host subnets (`/32` netmask), the network address is returned.
+For the special case of a subnet with a `/31` subnet mask an error is thrown because there are no host IPs in such a subnet.

+### .firstHost() ###

+	var ip1 = net1.lastHost();

+This function returns an IP object representing the last usable IP address in a subnet.
+For the special-case of single host subnets (`/32` netmask), the network address is returned.
+For the special case of a subnet with a `/31` subnet mask an error is thrown because there are no host IPs in such a subnet.

 Utility Functions
 -----------------